Spring 2013 runway trends: stripes

 While Miyake and Dolce and Gabbana went with relaxed fits, Balmain’s creative director Olivier Rousteing took stripes to a structured realm.
 The line pattern easily fit into his story that revolved around Miami, Cuba and the ‘90s.
 High-waisted trousers extended the legs to look longer than ever while a trench coat was transformed from classic to cool.
 Splashes of yellow and an intense graphic checked print further amped up the stripes.

-Tagged in: trends, paris fashion week, spring 2013, milan fashion week, balmain, dolce and gabbana, runway trends, issey miyake, stripes, olivier rousteing, milan fashion week spring 2013, runway, spring 2013 fashion week, paris fashion week spring 2013, graphic trends,
+Tagged in: trends, spring 2013, runway, paris fashion week, milan fashion week, runway trends, balmain, dolce and gabbana, stripes, issey miyake, olivier rousteing, milan fashion week spring 2013, spring 2013 fashion week, paris fashion week spring 2013, graphic trends,